ygurmeric/Yunus-Emre-Gurmeric--CE49X/labs/lab1/lab1.md

 - Ensure that your script runs without errors.
 - Verify that your code is pushed to your GitHub repository.
-- Submit a link to your Pull Request (if you are using branches and PRs) or confirm on the course portal that your work is complete.

 ---